-Eye Contact: Causes permanent damage to the cornea, iris, or conjunctiva.
-Concrete may cause immediate or delayed irritation or inflammation.
+Eye Contact: Concrete may cause immediate or delayed irritation or inflammation.
 Eye contact with wet concrete can cause moderate eye irritation, chemical burns and blindness.
 Eye exposures require immediate first aid and medical attention to prevent significant damage to the eye.